vikchupak/DevOps/Linux/Terminal/commandsAndText.md

 - `Ctrl + W` - delete the word before the cursor

 - `Ctrl + Y` - redo, reversing a previous Undo.
-Used for pasting the erased text that we removed using `Ctrl+K`, `Ctrl+U`, and `Ctrl+W` shortcuts keys.
+Used for pasting the erased text that we removed using `Ctrl+K`, `Ctrl+U`, and `Ctrl+W` shortcuts.
 It is efficient in case we erased text or when we have to use that erased text again.

 - `Ctrl + R` - search command history by a match (backward search).
 Repeat to switch to preceding matching command.
 - `Enter` `Ctrl + O` - run found command